-fanSHEN create theatre, live events and interactive experiences.
+fanSHEN make unforgettable creative interventions which are participatory, playful and political.
+We’re a recovering theatre company, who now design and create audience-centric experiences which involve elements of performance, game and installation.
 We are based in Newcastle and work all over the UK.
 Founded in 2007 by Dan Barnard and Rachel Briscoe, fanSHEN collaborate with a brilliant group of creative people.

 You can read about how we work here, and see some stuff we've written/ people have written about us here.